-Identify input purpose is a AA success criterion for compliance with Web Content Accessibility Guidelines 2.1.
-Its intent is to make forms asking for personal information easier to fill in.
-In this post I’ll cite the benefits of autocomplete for everyone including users of assistive technologies.
-Also, I’ll describe two case examples that warranted identifying input purpose.
+Identify input purpose is a AA success criterion.
+For compliance with Web Content Accessibility Guidelines 2.1 it is a must.
+It makes forms asking for personal information easier to fill in.
+In this post, I’ll tell the benefits of autocomplete.
+It has advantages for everyone including users of assistive technologies.
+Also, I’ll describe two example cases that warrant identifying input purpose.

 2.1 Steps Forward at A11yCamp 2018

 I first heard about this guideline at the 2018 A11yCamp conference in Melbourne.
 Jason Kiss gave a presentation titled 2.1 Steps Forward.
 He covered several new success criteria for the 2.1 standard of WCAG guidelines, including 1.3.5 Identify input purpose.

 People who have difficulty completing forms requesting personal data will benefit.
 This may be due to cognitive or mobility impairments.
 Everyone benefits when they can save time and eliminate typing or spelling errors.Exploring WCAG 2.1 — 1.3.5 Identify Input Purpose by Becky Gibson

 Identify input purpose on a member registration form

 In February 2019, I conducted follow-up validation testing of a member registration wizard.
 The test confirmed we had resolved 5 of 7 identified issues.
 Yet our form fields requesting personal data didn’t identify input purpose.
 The autocomplete values I recommended adding to the form fields:

 - Australian mobile number:

 - Address line 1:

 - Address line 2: